 - Collecting participant feedback regarding the individual program experience, and any opportunities to increase inclusivity within the program

-Our Film Festival promotes women and femme-identifying filmmakers making social-change films that advocate for women’s and girls’ rights around the world.
+Our Film Festival promotes emerging filmmakers making social-change films that advocate for gender equality around the world.

-Our free Film Collection raises awareness of the struggles and triumphs of women and girls around the globe, inviting audience members to support women’s and girls’ rights through films in 40+ languages.
+Our free Film Collection raises awareness of the struggles and triumphs of women and girls around the globe, inviting audience members to support gender equality through films in 40+ languages.

 For these global programs, we implement our commitment to cultural diversity, equity, and inclusion by:

 - Collecting and reviewing program beneficiaries’ demographic information anonymously to identify possible gaps in the diversity of filmmakers and/or audiences we serve, and of topics covered.
 We strive to promote content representing as many diverse experiences as possible.